Welcome to the Digital Health and Care learning site for Scotland's health and social care workforce.

-People living in Scotland expect technology and information systems to be part of safe, effective and quality health and care services, this includes a healthcare workforce trained to support the successful use of these technologies and systems.
+People living in Scotland expect technology and information systems to be part of safe, effective and quality health and care services, this includes having a health and social care workforce that are trained and confident in supporting the successful use of these technologies and systems.

 Download Scotland's Digital Health and Care Strategy to find out how services for people can be transformed through the use of digital technology.

-Our aim is to give access to learning and practice support resources to help embed digital skills into health and care practice.
+Our aim is to give access to learning and practice support resources to help embed digital skills into health and social care practice.

-View Frequently Asked Questions here.
+You can view Frequently Asked Questions here.

 Meet Bridget and Hew who are using everyday technology, like a mobile phone or smartwatch to support their wellbeing.

 Bridget and Hew have different levels of digital skills, but both use technology in a way that works for them.
-Let's find out how.

-View our workforce stories to find out how technology has helped improve service delivery and individual outcomes for the people using it.
+View workforce stories to find out how technology has helped improve service delivery and individual outcomes for the people using it.